Ibn-e-Safi: Later life

 He married Umme Salma Khatoon in 1953.
-In the period from 1960 to 1963, he suffered an episode of severe depression and spent some time in the psychiatry ward of a hospital, but recovered, and returned with a best-selling Imran Series novel, Dairrh Matwaalay (One and a half amused) which was launched in India by to-be Prime Minister Lal Bahadur Shastri.
+In the period from 1960 to 1963, he suffered an episode of severe depression and spent some time in the psychiatry ward of a hospital, some arguing that it was a result of his prolific literary output, as he used to publish 4 novels a month during that time, but he eventually recovered, and returned with a best-selling Imran Series novel, Dairrh Matwaalay (One and a half amused) which was published in India by the to-be -Prime Minister Lal Bahadur Shastri.
 In fact, he wrote 36 novels of 'Jasoosi Duniya' and 79 novels of 'Imran Series' after his recovery from depression.
 In the 1970s, he informally advised the Inter-Services Intelligence of Pakistan on methods of detection.

 Death

 Ibne Safi died on 26 July 1980 of pancreatic cancer at age 52.
 He was buried in Paposhnagar graveyard in Karachi.

 Literary career

 Early attempts

 Ibn-e-Safi started writing poetry in his childhood and soon earned critical acclaim in whole South-Asian community.
 After completing his Bachelor of Arts, he started writing short stories, humour and satire under various names such as "Siniki (Cynic) Soldier" and "Tughral Farghan."
 In the Nakhat magazines, he published several satirical articles which commented on various topics ranging from politics to literature to journalism.
 His early works in the 1940s included short stories, humour and satire.
+For his literary works he was inspired by both British cinema and Hollywood, especially Alfred Hitchcock, while among writers he was fond of Arthur Conan Doyle, Agatha Christie, Earl Stanley Gardner, Harold Robbins, Alistair MacLean and Louise L'Amour for his Westerns.